trofimpetyanov/TimeLine/README.md

 3. Gather detailed information on the chosen events.
 4. Develop an interactive application to present this information.

+This project was completed as part of the course "Fundamentals of Russian Statehood".

 ## ✨ Features

 - **Chronological Timeline of Events**: The app opens to a main screen where all major events in Russian history are listed in chronological order.
 Users can scroll through the timeline from ancient times to the present, selecting periods of interest.